ParanoidUser/yolo/CHANGEME.md

+108 bottles of rum on the wall, 108 bottles of rum!
+You take one down, you pass it around, 108 bottles of rum on the wall.

 107 bottles of rum on the wall, 107 bottles of rum!
 You take one down, you pass it around, 106 bottles of rum on the wall.